zoe-walker/Visualizations/docs/react-template-customisation-guide.md

 [Template Customisation Guide](template-customisation-guide.md#srcvisualization01visualizationjs)

-# src/no-guid.package.json.ejs
+# src/package.json.ejs

 Embedded JavaScript Template for visualization package.json.ejs template.

-[See instructions](template-customisation-guide.md#generate-guids) on how to generate package.json.ejs containing a GUID after customising this file.
+[See instructions](template-customisation-guide.md#generate-guids) on how to generate package.json.ejs containing a GUID before customising this file.

 * Do not alter the id or version properties
 * Update visualization package properties